CHRISTOPHER REEVE ON MEDICAL RESEARCH

 (3) Transfers based on estimates.--The amounts transferred by paragraph (1) shall annually be transferred to the Fund within 30 days after the President signs an appropriations Act for the Departments of Labor, Health and Human Services, and Education, and related agencies, or by the end of the first quarter of the fiscal year.
 Proper adjustment shall be made in amounts subsequently transferred to the extent prior estimates were in excess of or less than the amounts required to be transferred.

-(4) Definition.--As used in this subsection, the term "health plan" means a group health plan (as defined in section 2791(a) of the Public Health Service Act (as added by the Health Insurance Portability and Accountability Act of 1996)) and any individual health insurance (as defined in section 2791(b)(5)) operated by a health insurance issuer. (c) Obligations From Fund.--
+(4) Definition.--As used in this subsection, the term "health plan" means a group health plan (as defined in section 2791(a) of the Public Health Service Act (as added by the Health Insurance Portability and Accountability Act of 1996)) and any individual health insurance (as defined in section 2791(b)(5)) operated by a health insurance issuer.

 (1) In general.--Subject to the provisions of paragraph (4), with respect to the amounts made available in the Fund in a fiscal year, the Secretary of Health and Human Services shall distribute--